Alice Notley: 1992–2025: Paris

 In 1992, Notley moved to Paris with her second husband, the British poet and novelist Douglas Oliver (1937–2000), whom she had met while living in England in 1974, and had married in 1988.
-The two worked on two magazines together, Gare du Nord and Scarlet, and self-published a compendium of their own books, The Scarlet Cabinet, which contained Notley's Descent of Alette.
-Descent would grow to be Notley's most widely read and taught collection after its reprinting by Penguin books in 1996.
+They worked on two magazines together, Gare du Nord and Scarlet, and self-published a compendium of their own books, The Scarlet Cabinet, which contained Notley's Descent of Alette.
+Descent would be Notley's most widely read and taught collection after its reprinting by Penguin books in 1996.
 Notley remained in Paris but made several trips to the United States each year to give readings and teach small workshops.
 Some have linked Notley's geographical move to Paris—since it followed a period of intensely personal writing—as also marking a creative distance between herself and her poems, though her books Mysteries of Small Houses (Penguin, 1998), and Culture of One (Penguin, 2011) engage very much with personal matter.

-In 1999, Notley was both a finalist for the Pulitzer Prize and a winner of the Los Angeles Times Book Prize for Poetry.
+In 1999, Notley was a finalist for the Pulitzer Prize and a winner of the Los Angeles Times Book Prize for Poetry.
 In spring 2001, she received an award from the American Academy of Arts and Letters and the Poetry Society of America's Shelley Memorial Award.
 This period also marked an increase in scholarly interest in Notley's work.

-Notley stayed very involved in the preservation of both Berrigan and Oliver's works, having edited and written introductions for a number of their books, and she continued to be a prolific and powerful force in contemporary poetry, winning the Leonore Marshall Poetry Prize in 2007 and the Ruth Lilly Poetry Prize in 2015.
-Several poems from her 2007 collection In the Pines were set to music by the Canadian indie pop band AroarA for their 2014 Polaris Music Prize-nominated 2013 EP In the Pines and in Fall 2014, a conference celebrating Notley's work was held at the Bay Area Public School in Oakland, California.
+Notley stayed very involved in the preservation of both Berrigan and Oliver's works, having edited and written introductions for a number of their books, and she continued to be a prolific and powerful force in contemporary poetry, winning the Lenore Marshall Poetry Prize in 2007 and the Ruth Lilly Poetry Prize in 2015.
+Several poems from her 2007 collection In the Pines were set to music by the Canadian indie pop band AroarA for their 2014 Polaris Music Prize-nominated 2013 EP In the Pines and in August 2014, a conference celebrating Notley's work was held by the Bay Area Public School system in Oakland, California.
 Over two nights, November 14 and 15, 2016, Notley read The Descent of Alette in its entirety at The Lab in San Francisco.

 Notley died from a stroke at a Paris hospital, on May 19, 2025, at the age of 79.
 At the time of her death, she also had ovarian cancer.
+Her memorial was held at the Poetry Project at St. Mark's Church in-the-Bowery on Nov.
+19, 2025.